bigfix/developer.bigfix.com/site/reference/types/string.md

 # li &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;li&lt; (list) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;li&gt; (list) tag modified by the first given string.

 # li of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;li&lt; (list) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;li&gt; (list) tag.

 # link &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;link&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;link&gt; tag modified by the first given string.

 # link of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;link&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;link&gt; tag.

 # local group &lt;string&gt; : local group